sirkibsirkib/python_tut/tasks/task2_piglatin/prompt.md

 The user's input might consist of several words.
 The transformation should be applied to each word in the input *separately*.

 Once the output is given, the program should ask again.
-This behaviour loops endlessly (tip: To kill a program in your command-line, use `CTRL + C` or `Command + C` on mac.
+This behaviour loops endlessly

+(Use `CTRL + C` or `Command + C` to interrupt a program runnning in your terminal.
+This will kill it)

 Here's an example of a correct interaction